-The Rock Gardens are a fantastic concept—a regenerating, infinite, open-source art project set on a bald peak of the Shawnagunk Ridge in Kerhonkson.
+The Shawangunks Rock Gardens are a fantastic concept—a regenerating, infinite, open-source art project set on a bald peak of the Shawangunk Ridge in Kerhonkson.

 Every summer, gaggles of locals wander up to the Gardens and create.
 Some of the statues have been enormous—a few summers ago, I saw a 10-foot Tyrannosaurus composed of grey and brown boulders.
 I have no idea how people were able to do this without the aid of a backhoe.